PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/samtools/samtoolsview.rst

 collapseBackwardCIGAR                  Optional<Boolean>        -B                 5  Collapse the backward CIGAR operation. subsamplingProportion                  Optional<Float>          -s                 5  Output only a proportion of the input alignments.
 This subsampling acts in the same way on all of the alignment records in the same template or read pair, so it never keeps a read but not its mate.
-The integer and fractional parts of the -s INT.FRAC option are used separately: the part after the decimal point sets the fraction of templates/pairs to be kept, while the integer part is used as a seed that influences which subset of reads is kept. threads                                Optional<Integer>        -@                 5  Number of BAM compression threads to use in addition to main thread [0]. reference                              Optional<FastaWithDict>  -T                 5  A FASTA format reference FILE, optionally compressed by bgzip and ideally indexed by samtools faidx.
+The integer and fractional parts of the -s INT.FRAC option are used separately: the part after the decimal point sets the fraction of templates/pairs to be kept, while the integer part is used as a seed that influences which subset of reads is kept. threads                                Optional<Integer>        -@                 5  Number of BAM compression threads to use in addition to main thread [0]. reference                              Optional<FastaWithDict>  -T                 6  A FASTA format reference FILE, optionally compressed by bgzip and ideally indexed by samtools faidx.
 If an index is not present, one will be generated for you. outputFilename                         Optional<Filename>       -o                 5  Output to FILE [stdout].
 =====================================  =======================  ========  ==========  ===============================================================================================================================================================================================================================================================================================================================================================================================================================================================

+Metadata
+********

+Author: Michael Franklin

 *SamTools: View was last updated on 2018-12-24*.
-*This page was automatically generated on 2019-01-30*.
+*This page was automatically generated on 2019-02-27*.